GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 As expected, this segment has Read and Execute permissions, but no write permissions.
 Can you see where the .data section is mapped to and the relevant segments permissions?

-We could modify the binary to make the .text section and segment 03 writable, but many defensive tools [signaturize](https://blog.malwarebytes.com/glossary/signature/#:~:text=In%20computer%20security%2C%20a%20signature,used%20by%20families%20of%20malware.) this kind of behavior.
+We could modify the binary to make the .text section and segment 03 writable, but defensive tools can easily [signaturize](https://blog.malwarebytes.com/glossary/signature/#:~:text=In%20computer%20security%2C%20a%20signature,used%20by%20families%20of%20malware.) this kind of behavior.
+[Here's](https://balsn.tw/ctf_writeup/20210717-googlectf2021/#polymorph) an example of what that would potentially look like.

 Instead, we'll use the mprotect function to change the permissions in memory at execution time.